Attribute credit to multiple acquisition touch points

 Note

-First Touch and Last Touch are the only pre-built attribution models for which the event totals for all attribution groups will add up to match the overall event total count (as shown in the Overall row).
 For example, the Last Touch model attributes 100% of the credit to a single property value—the last one.
 For this reason, it makes sense to expect the resulting attribution group totals to sum to 100%.
 But the Participation model attributes 100% credit to multiple property values.
-So you should expect the resulting attribution group totals to sum to more than 100%.
+As a result, you should expect the resulting attribution group totals to sum to more than 100%.

-Also, when measuring unique users, none of these models will generate attribution group totals that sum to the count in the Overall row.
+Also, when measuring unique users, none of these models generate attribution group totals that sum to the count in the Overall row.
 This is because each unique user can appear in multiple attribution groups.

 • Linear: Credit for the selected metric is equally distributed for all property values within the selected lookback window relative to the date the metric occurred.
 For example, with two properties each would receive 50% credit, and with three properties each would receive 33.3%.